 Teaching ESL Comprehension doesn't need to be difficult!
 This weekly routine teaches one skill each day for effective, easy-to-implement, and low-prep practice!

-A perfect, fun, engaging, and memorable Halloween for ESL students just takes a bit of research and cultural awareness!
+Preparing fun, engaging, and memorable Halloween ESL Classroom Activities just takes a bit of research and cultural awareness!

-Incorporating spooky, Halloween goodness in your classroom will take a bit more effort, but, I promise, the extra effort and research to make the perfect Halloween for ESL lesson will make for some of the MOST fun classes you’ve ever taught
+Incorporating spooky, Halloween goodness in your classroom will take a bit more effort, but, I promise, the extra effort and research to create the perfect Halloween ESL classroom activities will make for some of the MOST fun classes you’ve ever taught

 It's no secret that districts are scrambling to put technology in the hands of every student right now.
 Most are doing everything they can to ensure students are able to access online learning tools safely.
 This has led to changes in student security settings, which may be making it more difficult for students in your classroom to use audio clips (or videos) that originate from outside the district.